-This classic homemade lasagna has homemade red wine sauce, a super creamy cheese filling and can be made with gluten-free, whole wheat or regular noodles.
+This homemade lasagna has homemade red wine sauce, a super creamy cheese filling and can be made with gluten-free, whole wheat or regular noodles.

 I’m having one of those spells where nothing I make works.
 For weeks, I’ve had nothing but failures.
 Today I spent my day making a bundt cake, writing the post (because I was positive that the recipe was a winner), taking pictures and when I cut into the cake to take a picture of the inside, I found out that it waaay too moist.
 It just kind of collapsed.

-This lasagna, though, is the total opposite of a failure. :) It’s my favorite main dish ever.
+This homemade lasagna, though, is the total opposite of a failure. :) It’s my favorite main dish ever.
 I could eat it every day.

 I’ve been making this for years but rarely make it because it takes a ton of time.
 But it yields a lot!
 I always freeze a bunch and reheat it on busy days.

 Since I so rarely make lasagna, I go all out and make homemade ricotta.
 All you need is milk, cream, lemon juice and salt!